Rhutvik-pachghare1999/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 PLease find the images and videos in the end of this read me file

 ## Overview
-This assignment challenges students to tune and analyze an LQR controller for a cart-pole system subject to earthquake disturbances.
-The goal is to maintain the pole's stability while keeping the cart within its physical constraints under external perturbations.
-The earthquake force generator in this assignment introduces students to simulating and controlling systems under seismic disturbances, which connects to the Virtual Shake Robot covered later in the course.
-The skills developed here in handling dynamic disturbances and maintaining system stability will be useful for optimal control of space robots, such as Lunar landers or orbital debris removal robots.
+This project implements both an LQR controller and a Dueling DQN reinforcement learning agent for stabilizing a cart-pole system under earthquake disturbances.
+The goal is to maintain the pole's stability while ensuring the cart stays within its physical limits despite external perturbations.
+The earthquake force generator introduces real-world-like disturbances, making the control challenge more complex.

 ## System Description